sslokesh1405/shareNgo/README.md

 ## ⚠️ Important Notes

 - Data is stored using **LocalStorage**
-- Clearing browser data will remove user and ride data
+- Clearing browser data will remove all users and rides
-- This project is built for **learning and demonstration purposes**
+- This project is for **learning and demonstration purposes**

 ---